Through the Eyes of a 16-year-old Zambian Girl

 Since 2015, a working group of committed professionals and development organizations has been coming together to promote sexual/reproductive health rights of adolescents and youth.
 One outcome of these meetings is a global consensus statement in support of full and informed choice of contraceptives for young people.
 As one representative from the International Youth Alliance for Family Planning reminded us during that discernment, “By not giving adolescents and youth sound, unbiased information and access to long-acting reversible contraception that can meet their needs, we are simply letting youth down.”

-As communities, parents, teachers and friends, we need to work harder to break down the inherent societal barriers that impede young people’s journey to adulthood, and delayed parenthood, if that is their plan.
+As communities, parents, teachers and friends, we need to work harder to break down the inherent societal barriers that impede young people’s journey to adulthood, and to delayed parenthood, if that is their plan.
 As contraceptive researchers, we need to pay closer attention to youth-specific acceptability concerns.
 As FP practitioners and health providers, we need to break down structural barriers at the clinic site that impede their attempts to obtain their contraceptive of choice.
 We need to provide a more youth-supportive environment and ensure policies are implemented to destigmatize youth access.

 Perhaps our actions would be bolder if only we could view the world through that 16-year-old Zambian’s eyes….